Security audit.

 Walkthrough

 Work through the seven layers.
-Findings logged as we go.
+Findings logged as I go.

 - Step 3